Overview: Build your deck using composite and other low-upkeep materials

 You can mix composites with aluminum and other materials from various manufacturers.
 You can even use several composite colors.

 You don’t have to stick with one type of product or one look for the entire deck.
 Our pros mix and match all the time: composite posts with aluminum rails, composite rails with aluminum spindles.
 And don’t be afraid to think outside the box when it comes to color.
 You can install perimeter boards the same color as the railing.
 Choose a post color that’s different from the railing.
+Find a complementary color for your composite deck stairs.
 Have the spindles be a different color than the posts and rails.
 The possibilities are endless.

 Special connectors make difficult joints easier and stronger.

-Creating a tight fit between a composite post and a rail is difficult—even pros struggle with it.
+Creating a tight fit between a composite deck posts and a rail is difficult—even pros struggle with it.
 Railing connectors make it easy.
-This connector, made by Deckorator, is screwed onto the end of the rail before being attached to the post.
+This connector, made by Deckorator, is screwed onto the end of the rail before being attached to the composite deck posts.
 It comes in five colors.
 You can buy these connectors from the same place you get your decking, or order them through our affiliation with amazon.com for less than $10 a pair.

 Wrap a wooden post with PVC to improve appearance.